Guest Post by Christian Van Linda

 Title: Talking Loud, (they’re) Hearing Nothing

-Each month I plan to feature a guest author writing about recovering from family scapegoating.
-Our first guest author is Christian Van Linda, whose writing I first came across on social media.
+This week’s guest author is Christian Van Linda, whose writing I first came across on social media.
 I was taken by Christian’s elegant, poignant writing style, and his determination to dig deep into his own intrapsychic processes so he could “feel, heal, and deal”.

 Important Note: All that is expressed belongs to the author alone.
 As a clinician, I do not recommend going off one’s medication without the supervision of a medical doctor.
 Please also note that Complex Post-Traumatic Stress Disorder is not yet recognized in the United States Diagnostic and Statistical Manual of Mental Disorders (DSM), but it is now recognized by WHO and will be included in the ICD-11 coming out in 2022, allowing for medical billing and behavioral health insurance reimbursement.
 Learn more about C-PTSD here.